-Although there are potentially hundreds of reasons why your Kansas City home’s central air conditioner may need to be serviced, there are several reasons that are most common.
-Recognizing what they are may create some personal understanding what a technician is saying when they discuss the choices for fixing the problem.
+Although there are potentially hundreds of reasons why your Kansas City home’s central air conditioner may need to be repaired, there are several reasons that are most common.
+Recognizing what they are may create some personal understanding what a technician is saying when they discuss the choices for correcting the problem.
 Here are the top 5 list of problems that may cause your AC unit to fail.
-Please review these considerations and determine whether you need to schedule an HVAC inspection.
+Review the Top 5 list below and if any of these scenarios exist in your home, please schedule an HVAC inspection.

-Bad, haphazard or uncertified A/C wiring is risky and a probable fire hazard.
-Bad wiring may stop the system from getting power or can trip the circuit breaker.
+Improper, haphazard or uncertified A/C wiring is dangerous and a probable fire hazard.
+Bad wiring may stop the system from getting power or can short the circuit breaker.

 - Your Air Conditioner is Leaking refrigerant

 Refrigerant (typically referred to as Freon) is the chemical that cools the air within your air conditioning system.
-Reduced levels of refrigerant may suggest a leak or problem with the refrigerant system.
-If your air conditioning system needs to be recharged with refrigerant, typically that insinuates there is a leak.
+Low refrigerant usually will suggest a leak or problem with the refrigerant system.
+If your air conditioning system needs to be recharged with refrigerant, usually that means there is a leak.
 All refrigerant leaks should be located and repaired.
-To read about the phase out of R-22 refrigerant in the United States, we encourage you to visit the U.S. EPA website.
+To read about the phase out of R-22 refrigerant in the United States, we highly recommend you to visit the U.S. EPA website.

 - Outside AC fan is not turning

-The fan on your outside AC unit is responsible for moving the heat from your Kansas City home to the outside air.
+The outside fan is responsible for moving the heat from your Kansas City home to the outside air.
 If the fan on the outside unit doesn’t perform correctly, proper heat transfer does not occur and the air conditioning compressor may overheat and trip the safety overload.
-Worse yet, it may cause internal damage to the compressor.
+The consequence of this action could result in internal damage to the compressor.

 - Outside air conditioner unit not functional